algosup/2024-2025-project-2-serious-game-team-5/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 ## 1.1 - Overview

 The aim of this project is to create a **Serious Game** about **Climate Change**.
 The game will be designed to raise awareness about climate change and its consequences.
-The player will have to complete various missions to save the planet from the effects of climate change.

 #### What is **Climate Change**?
 A **Serious Game** is a game designed for a primary purpose other than pure entertainment.
 The "serious" adjective is generally prepended to refer to video games used by industries like defense, education, scientific exploration, health care, emergency management, city planning, engineering, religion, and politics.